Skaldebane/Conceptualized/README.md

 # Conceptualized
-Design and coding conceptس I came up with for the Android platform, gathered in one app.
+Design and coding concepts I came up with for the Android platform, gathered in one app.